Sesame’s Count wants to get young children counted in census

 “Rosita is a bilingual Muppet.
 Elmo is popular and connected to young children and families, and the Count is so logical when it comes to being counted,” said Jeanette Betancourt, Sesame Workshop’s senior vice president of U.S. Social Impact.

-The Sesame Street characters are joining a growing group of celebrities using their influence to encourage people to be counted.
+The Sesame Street characters join a growing group of celebrities using their influence to encourage people to be counted.
 Morgan Freeman made a public service announcement for census outreach efforts in Mississippi.
 “Hamilton” creator Lin-Manuel Miranda and U.S. Rep. Alexandria Ocasio-Cortez cut one for New York City.

-Sesame Workshop also is offering on its website fliers and information about the census that can be downloaded and distributed.
+Sesame Workshop also is offering fliers and information about the census that can be downloaded and distributed from its website.
+The television show has promoted the census every decade since 1980, when the character Maria became a census-taker in the Sesame Street neighborhood.

 Demographers estimate that 4.6% percent of children under 5, or 1 million children, weren’t counted in the 2010 census.
 The under-counting was worst in minority communities, with under-counting for Hispanic children estimated at 7.5% and for black children at 6.3%, according to researchers.